 Yes – absolutely.
 It is common practice to use a remortgage for home improvements.
 In most cases, not only are you making your property more suitable for you to live in, you’re potentially going to be increasing its value as well.

 That’s a win in itself – you’re ultimately increasing your own equity through home improvements.

 As an example, you might be looking at replacing your windows.
 You’re already paying the mortgage, and the additional borrowing might only put your mortgage payments up by an extra £10 a month.
 Then the new windows increase your EPC energy rating, which in turn increases the property value.

 CAN I TAKE EQUITY OUT OF MY HOUSE FOR HOME IMPROVEMENTS?

 This will depend on your Loan to Value and the lenders that we would be looking to approach.
 Some lenders will happily lend up to 95% of the property value to raise those extra funds for home improvements.

 Some lenders aren’t as generous, and will lend up to 85% or 90%.
 So it all depends how much equity you have, how much you want to take out and the affordability.

 ARE THERE ANY ALTERNATIVES TO REMORTGAGING FOR HOME IMPROVEMENTS?

-I gave an example earlier about only having five percent equity within your property.
-If we can’t remortgage as a ‘first charge’ on the property to release extra funds, then there is potentially the option to look at a ‘second charge’.
+Or even if you are unable t0 remortgage as a ‘first charge’ on the property to release extra funds, then there is potentially the option to look at a ‘second charge’.

 WHAT FACTORS WILL BE TAKEN INTO CONSIDERATION WHEN REMORTGAGING FOR HOME IMPROVEMENTS?